Skip to contents

 java_home

-The path to the desired JAVA_HOME.
-If NULL, uses the current JAVA_HOME environment variable.
+Path to Java home directory.
+If NULL, the function uses the JAVA_HOME environment variable.

 Value